twks-cohort/twelve-lab-iam-profiles/README.md

 ## configuration

+Master Account = DPS-1

+DPS-1 will also be the production account.
+Normally, the master account is a separate account
+that has a limited set of auth and sec functions.
+Since DPS only has two accounts, it is
+pulling double-duty.
+Not a practice to follow with a client.

+In the master account the following elements are defined:

 _for infividual team members_

 DPSTeamMemberGroup : standard group for individual users

-After requesting SSO admin access, individual DPS account users can create a standard IAM user with access credentials, adding the identity to this group.
+After requesting SSO admin access, individual DPS AWS account users should create a standard IAM user with access credentials, and add it to the DPSTeamMemberGroup group.

+The team members group is configured to have ReadOnlyAccess to the master account.
+In addition, this group is

+_again, noting that DPS-1 functions as the prod sub-account, DPS-2 is the nonprod sub-account._

 _for platform AWS service accounts_